Orafilynie/Old-BurgerCodeGen/readme.md

 # Warning !

-The promotional operation has ended the 29/09.
-It will take place normally around the same period the next year and if it is the case i will try to update the bot.
-From now on, the bot is not usable.

-EDIT : Due to a change in the Burger King API Security as the 30/10/2024 , the bot cannot be updated for the next year, this project is now not maintained.
+EDIT : The operation has now begun once more (without ice cream) and after some testing, the bot is still working at this date (04/03).

 # BurgerCodeGen Discord Bot